Virgin Islands Catamaran

 Menu and Bar:

 You will have the opportunity to indicate your group's menu, bar, soda and snack preferences with the comprehensive charter preference form.
 Please use this form to indicate your likes and dislikes as well as any food allergies that members of your group may have.
 Closer to your charter dates your crew will be in touch to discuss your preferences in further detail.
+The preference sheet is an important guide for your crew when they provision the yacht - the more detail you can provide in the preference sheet the better!

 Meeting the yacht:

 Once you confirm your booking and have submitted your preference sheet your crew will be in touch to introduce themselves and discuss where and how to meet them on the first day of your charter.
+Generally the port / marina which you will be sailing from and the start time will be listed in the charter agreement.

 Itinerary: